 When using mockito to mock some methods behaviour, you may want to change your mocked method return value based on an argument value.

-This is not obvious, but quite simple to achieve, thanks to this SO post :
+This is not obvious, but quite simple to achieve, thanks to this SO post.
+The following example show how to mock a call to the myMethod() function by returning the first string parameter.

 .thenAnswer(invocation -> invocation.getArgument(0, String.class));